vayan/serverless-offline/README.md

 ```
 --apiKey                    Defines the API key value to be used for endpoints marked as private Defaults to a random hash.
---corsAllowOrigin           Used as default Access-Control-Allow-Origin header value for responses.
-Delimit multiple values with commas.
-Default: '*'
 --corsDisallowCredentials   When provided, the default Access-Control-Allow-Credentials header value will be passed as 'false'.
 Default: true
 --corsExposedHeaders        Used as additional Access-Control-Exposed-Headers header value for responses.
 Delimit multiple values with commas.
 Default: 'WWW-Authenticate,Server-Authorization'
 --disableCookieValidation   Used to disable cookie-validation on hapi.js-server